At which campus can I study this program?

 Director of Humanitarian Engineering and Social Entrepreneurship

-School of Engineering Design, Technology and Professional Programs, College of Engineering
+School of Engineering Design and Innovation, College of Engineering

 213 Hammond Building